PolyCatDev/flipper-cafe/scripts/hashgrab/README.md

 ## What is hashgrab.js?

-It's a more complex Windows password grabber and cracker.
 You could consider this an all-in-one script.
 Its main trick is that it lets you easily store the credentials files on the Flippet itself.

 <img width=600 src="https://raw.githubusercontent.com/PolyCatDev/flipper-cafe/main/.github/hashgrab-menu.png" alt="Screenshot of hashgrab utility main menu">